MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/smart-cards/smart-card-architecture.md

 ### Caching with Base CSP and smart card KSP

-Smart card architecture uses caching mechanisms to assist in streamlining operations and to improve a user's access to a PIN.
+Smart card architecture uses caching mechanisms to help streamlining operations and to improve a user's access to a PIN.

 - [Data caching](#data-caching): The data cache provides for a single process to minimize smart card I/O operations
 - [PIN caching](#pin-caching): The PIN cache helps the user from having to reenter a PIN each time the smart card is unauthenticated